Nigerian lowland forests: Regulation Service

-The regulation service from these forests cannot be over-emphasized as their distinctive characteristics enables their functionality in this role: One of the standout features of Cross River National Park is the vast canopy of its rainforests which aids its role in regulating local and regional climates.
+The regulation service from these forests cannot be overemphasized as their distinctive characteristics enables their functionality in this role: One of the standout features of Cross River National Park is the vast canopy of its rainforests which aids its role in regulating local and regional climates.
 Lush forests act as enormous sponges, absorbing and releasing moisture, which, in turn, has a cooling effect on the environment.
 Also, the dense vegetation helps stabilize temperatures and prevent extreme fluctuations while the Omo Forest Reserve as a freshwater swamp and primary rainforest has the capacity to contributes to local climate stability by maintaining consistent humidity levels.
 It also plays a vital role in water retention and release, reducing the risk of both droughts and floods.
 Also the rainforests help sequester carbon dioxide, one of the primary greenhouse gases contributing to climate change.
 The park's forests, through their extensive tree cover, play a crucial role in reducing atmospheric CO_{2} levels and consequently aid in mitigating the impacts of climate change.